 But note — consumers are not afraid to call out brands that promote their sustainability efforts just for marketing purposes, so be sure you walk the talk.

 How partnering with ShipBob enables green shipping options

-If a merchant wants to be 100% carbon neutral in their fulfillment, they can outsource fulfillment to ShipBob and install the Pachama integration to automatically offset their own carbon footprint from their last-mile delivery to have a fully carbon-neutral logistics chain.
-ShipBob has also taken care of our emissions from offices and our entire fulfillment center network to cover all back-office operations.
+If a merchant wants to be 100% carbon neutral in their fulfilment, they can outsource fulfilment to ShipBob and install the Ecocart app from the Shopify App Store (or build a custom integration into ShipBob) to automatically offset their own carbon footprint from their last-mile delivery to have a fully carbon-neutral logistics chain.
+ShipBob has also taken care of our emissions from offices and our entire fulfilment centre network to cover all back-office operations.

-ShipBob also partners with packaging companies like noissue and Packlane to provide merchants with custom, eco-friendly packaging that ShipBob can use on their behalf during the order fulfillment process.
+ShipBob also partners with packaging companies like noissue and Packlane to provide merchants with custom, eco-friendly packaging that ShipBob can use on their behalf during the order fulfilment process.

 If you choose to use ShipBob’s plain standard packaging, note that we do use recycled kraft paper as our dunnage, the durable padding material used to protect goods during shipping, as this is much better for the environment than bubble wrap or packing peanuts.

 Eco-friendly shipping FAQs

 Here are some of the most frequently asked questions about eco-friendly shipping:

 There are a multitude of ways that you can ship eco-friendly, all depending on your company’s bandwidth and resources.
 To start out, you can offer customers carbon offsets during checkout.
 This is the most popular method for reducing your carbon footprint in a manageable and affordable way.

 Additionally, you can opt for eco-friendly packaging, reduce package size, use the “ships in own container” product packaging, and distribute your inventory with a tech-enabled 3PL like ShipBob to reduce transit routes.